ezzing/3DLayout-documentation/1-Introduction.md

 ### Main Options

-This are the main options in the canvas area.
+These are the main options in the canvas area.

 <img class="w100" src="./layout-doc-imgs/mainoptions.jpg" alt="mainoptions" />